 Rewind 12 months and Leon Goretzka was at the top of every manager’s Christmas wishlist.

-The midfielder’s arrival has coincided with the 28-time Bundesliga champions enduring a disastrous start to the season in which they find themselves trailing runaway leaders Borussia Dortmund by nine points.
+The midfielder’s arrival has coincided with the 28-time Bundesliga champions enduring a season of mixed results, in which they’ve often found themselves battling with Borussia Dortmund at the top of the table.

-Goretzka has described his experience at Bayern as “surreal” and even gone as far to say that the campaign resembles “a bad movie.”
+Earlier in the campaign – when Bayern were some nine-points adrift of Dortmund- Goretzka described his experience at the club as “surreal” and even went as far to compare it to “a bad movie.”